Atlas-OS/Atlas/tools/release/README-RC.txt

 What this is
 - AtlasManager.exe is a release candidate of Atlas Manager with the Atlas @RC_ID@ playbook built in.
 It installs only that playbook.
-It does not check GitHub for releases, download anything, or open other playbooks.
+It does not check GitHub for playbook releases or open other playbooks.
+Setup still downloads Windows/Store updates and selected software from their sources.
 - The normal build may consult Microsoft's Windows release page when your Windows update revision is newer than the list built into the app.
 This build never contacts that page: a public revision of build 26200 that the